Villa Deportiva Nacional

 The Villa Deportiva Nacional (National Sports Village) is, together with the Estadio Nacional del Perú (National Stadium of Peru), one of the main sports venues in Peru.
 It is in the District of San Luis, in the city of Lima.
 It is also called VIDENA, for the first two letters of each word in its name.

 The offices of the football, athletics, cycling, gymnastics, softball, baseball and wrestling federations.
 The training centers of the Peruvian national soccer, athletics and baseball are also based here.
 The Peruvian Olympic Committee has its main offices on this site.

 History

-In 1993, under the presidency of Alberto Fujimori, the Villa Deportiva Nacional was built on a total area of 21.5 hectares, its property titles are in the name of the Peruvian State, which in turn refers them to the Peruvian Institute of Sport for its proper use.
+In 1993, under the presidency of Alberto Fujimori, the Villa Deportiva Nacional was built on a total area of 21.5 hectares, its property titles are in the name of the Peruvian State, which in turn refers them to the Peruvian Sports Institute for its proper use.

 Between 2009 and 2010, FPB (baseball), FPS (softball) and part of the Olympic village were rented for the construction of the electric train foundations.
 In 2009, the remodeling was planned to bid to host the 2015 Pan American Games.
 In 2010 the construction of a coliseum was announced.
 In 2014, the construction of the Lima High Performance Center began, along with others, all in preparation for the 2019 Pan American Games, which was hosted in Lima.
 The Villa Deportiva Nacional is most likely to be used in the upcoming 2027 Pan American Games which will be held in Lima once again.